Busted! 12 Myths about Corruption

 "It is not against the law to offer gifts or hampers to my clients on festive occasions"

 Gifts and fruit hampers are advantages.
-It is not against the law if they are offered to the client companies.
-If they are offered to staff of clients out of a corrupt motive, the offeror may still commit an offence.
-“Customs” or “trade practice” cannot constitute a defence.
+It is not against the law if they are offered to client companies, but if they are offered to staff of clients out of a corrupt motive, the offeror may still commit an offence.
+"Customs" or "trade practice" cannot constitute a defence.

 Even if no corruption is involved, staff of the client should observe the company's policy on acceptance of advantages (e.g. permissible value, reporting procedure).